munificent/craftinginterpreters/book/parsing-expressions.md

 <aside name="left">

 This is why left recursion is problematic for recursive descent.
-The function for a left recursive rule would immediately call itself, which would call itself again, and so on, until the parser hit a stack overflow and died.
+The function for a left-recursive rule immediately calls itself, which calls itself again, and so on, until the parser hits a stack overflow and dies.

 </aside>